siddharthp11/searchtools/README.md

 # searchtools README

+## Dev TODO's:

+- The following keywords should be available out of the box:
+  1. Search for imports
+  2. Search for migrations
+  3. Not as important for now: Language Specific
+- The user should be able to create their own mappings.
+  - We need to persist these in VSCode k-v or some other DB.
+  - We can allow CRUD via QuickPick
+- Allow the user easy access to keyword via the command palette
+  - This should not take more than one query

+### Done

+- The user needs to be able to see suggestions while typing out the search term

-Problem:
+## Problem:

 Lets be real, no one uses regex to search.
-But we are often searching for complex things
+But we are often searching for complex things -

-- where does this function get called with this arg?
+- Where does this function get called with these arg?
-- show me allmigrations on this table
+- Sho me all migrations on this table.
-- etc.
+- Show me everywhere this gets imported.

-Singleton matcher will get AI to generate the regex for you and attach the generated regex to a certain command for you to use along with some args
+RGX will get AI to generate the regex for you and attach the generated regex to a certain command for you to use along with some args

-Requirements:
-/\*
-TODO's:

-- Search for imports
-- Search for migrations
-- Language Specific
-  \*/
+## Definitions

 keyword: the function the user wants to invoke (fncall, fndef)
 term: the term the user is matching by

-- Allow the user to map keywords to a regex matching function. eg. table: {term: tab, matcher: (v) => "/s+**tablename**+{v}}
-- Allow the user easy access to keyword via the command palette
-  - This should not take more than one query
-- The user needs to be able to see suggestions while typing out the search term- loading all symbols into memory would be useful here

 Discovery: